 The Unique Great Green Macaw/Scarlet Macaw Breeding and Release Program has Morphed and Moved

-This program is no longer in Alajuela and we are no longer involved in supporting the efforts of two great naturalists - Chris Catles and Jenny Pettigrew - with enormous additional support from Fernanda Hong and many others.
-These beautiful beaky birds have moved on - mostly to an excellent new home in Punta Islita.
+This program is no longer in Alajuela and we are no longer involved in supporting the efforts of two great naturalists - Chris Castles and Jenny Pettigrew - with additional support from others in the community.
+These beautiful beaky birds have moved on - mostly to a new home in Punta Islita.

 I leave this page up because all other tombstones to the valiant efforts of Chris and Jenny have been removed from the internet and someone should remember what they did one day when the wayback machine fails to yield a clue.
 Thanks Chris & Jenny for all you did for these 2 species over all those years.